 The Department of Education is a nationally accredited professional certification program, which means that you’ll graduate ready to begin your career.
 Through the three levels of our Teacher Education Program you’ll get valuable classroom experience, including student teaching, and earn certification to teach in elementary or secondary classrooms.
 Most students graduate in four years.

 Once accepted, you’ll finalize between the Elementary and Secondary education tracks and pick the subject area majors, minors and endorsements you want to pursue.
-Our faculty is diverse and well-versed in many specialities, and can help guide you to the career you’re looking for.
+Our faculty is diverse and well-versed in many specialities, and can help guide you to your career interest area.

 Finally, in Level 3, you’ll complete the Student Teaching Program.
 Student teaching is an intensive, semester-long clinical experience and the capstone of the Teacher Education Program.
 You must apply to the program and complete student teaching successfully to receive your certification to teach in the State of Michigan.

-The Hope College Teacher Education Program is granted Accreditation by the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from October 2012 to October 2019.
+The Hope College Teacher Education Program is granted Accreditation by the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from October 2019 to December 2026.
 This accreditation certifies that the forenamed professional education program has provided evidence that the program adheres to CAEP's quality principles.
-In compliance with this accreditation, we have made available our Title 2 Report and our Eight Annual Reporting Measures.
+In compliance with this accreditation, we have made available our Title 2 Report and our Annual Reporting Measures.

 National Education Technology Standards for Teachers (NETS*T)